Trademark Symbol: Definition, Where to Use

 What is a Trademark Symbol?

 Trademark symbols are legal notations that protect your intellectual property.
-Since trademarks protect your unregistered company trade dress, you can affix a ™ to safeguard them, which is similar to copyright or © use.
+Trademark symbols protect trademarks, which can include elements of trade dress, such as logos, slogans, and colors.
+Since trademarks protect your unregistered company trademark, you can affix a ™ to safeguard them.
 You could also create greater asset security by registering your trademarks with the United States Patent and Trademark Office (USPTO) and use the R symbol, or ®, instead.

 Here is an article that further defines trademark symbols.